Some characterizations for Markov processes at first passage: Introduction

-When referring to a (possibly killed) spectrally positive L\'evy process we exclude subordinators (in particular the constant process, but not negative drifts).
-In the examples we take for $\FF$ the completed natural filtration of $X$.
+When referring to a (possibly killed) spectrally positive L\'evy process we exclude (possibly killed) subordinators, in particular the constant process, but \emph{not} negative drifts.
+This is relatively very natural given that our analysis is of the first passage times downwards, these being trivial for (a.s.) nondecreasing processes.